softengineware/SEAL-TEAM-Six-Prompt-Library/README.md

 ## Overview

-This repository contains a curated collection of prompts designed for various large language models (LLMs) like GPT-4, Claude, Llama2, Falcon, Bard, and others.
+This repository contains a curated collection of prompts designed for various large language models (LLMs) like Siri, GPT-4o, Claude 3 Opus, Llama3, Gemini, and others.
 These prompts cover a wide range of applications, from text manipulation to medical assistance and code generation.

 ---